ignc-research/arena-rosnav/docs/Evaluations.md

   python state_provider_obs5.py
   ```
   Explanation:
   * will subsample the global path and spawn waypoint on path.
-If you test with 20 obstacles, use state_provider_obs20.
+If you test with 20 obstacles, use state_provider_obs20.py in the same folder.
   * Same files are used for empty and map1

 #### 4) Record Rosbags